 A person who is a member of a sports team may understand team loyalty and team building better than one who has never played sports.
 Someone who is improving public speaking could be an asset for your company.

 Someone who never misses a football game at home or away may call in sick to get to the games.
 A person who parties every Thursday may be completely useless every Friday as they nurse a hangover.

 What are the three most important things to you in your life?

 This can tell you a lot about each candidate.
 You can learn of their priorities, their passions, hidden talents and personality as they talk about the things and people that are important to them and why.

-You don't want to waste time, money and resources on hiring the wrong candidates.
+You don't want to waste time, money and resources on hiring and training the wrong candidates.
 If you ask the right interview questions you can avoid hiring mistakes and build a team for success.

 To learn more about the objectives of good staff management or other human resource topics check out our blog or connect with us today.

 Looking for an efficient HR software to manage your team?
 Check out our employee management tool or start your free trial today and discover the rest of the solutions kiwiHR offers to optimise your HR department.